How Early Should I Book My Graduation Session?

 ( and help you carry your things! lol)

 I am all about having a support system but make sure you are comfortable being yourself with whoever you bring.
-That they help you loosen up a little instead of making you more reserved.
+Bring someone that can help you loosen up a little instead of making you more reserved.

 BRING comfortable shoes!